NeuroNetMem/PowerPixelsPipeline/README.md

 ```
 To facilitate the process you can run the helper function `python PowerPixelsPipeline\prepare_sessions.py` which creates the folders and flags for you (optional).

+## Data output format
+The data that comes out of the Power Pixels pipeline is in [ALF filenaming convention](https://int-brain-lab.github.io/ONE/alf_intro.html).
+A helper function is included to load in your neural data `load_neural_data` in `powerpixel_utils.py`.

 ## Usage workflow

 1. Before starting a recording prepare the folder structure, either manually or by running `python PowerPixelsPipeline\prepare_sessions.py`.